vic-ma/howtodismantle.github.io/_posts/2025-04-18-Peak-a-Boo-Revealing-Peakboard-Hub-List-Data-in-your-Power-BI-Dashboards.md

 ## Result

-The command we created can be easily adjusted by just changing the API key and the name of the table.
-Then it works with any table.
+The command we created can be easily modified to work with any of your tables, by changing the API key and the name of the table.

-Here's the complete command as reference and for copy and paste:
+Here's the complete command, as a reference, for copy and pasting:

 {% highlight text %}
 let